 Hulu + Live TV is also supported on the web using Chrome, Firefox, Safari, and Microsoft Edge, alongside iOS and Android devices, including Amazon’s Kindle Fire tablets.
 Finally, it is supported on select smart TVs, including recent models from LG, Samsung, and Vizio.
 During our testing for this article, we used Hulu + Live TV across a smattering of various devices including an Amazon Fire TV, a fourth-generation Apple TV, and both iOS and Android-powered phones.

 Like most live TV streaming services, Hulu + Live TV comes with a cloud DVR.
 On the plus side, it features up to 50 hours of storage and no limit to how long you can store recordings — unlike many rival streaming services.
 On the downside, you’ll need to pay up if you want all the features.

 One glaring issue with Hulu + Live TV’s cloud DVR is you can’t fast-forward through commercials on recordings without paying an extra $15 per month.
 Fortunately, this plan also raises your total cloud DVR storage to 200 hours.

 Hulu + Live TV is similarly structured when it comes to how many screens you can watch at once.
 With the basic offering, you’re limited to just two screens.
-If you pay $15 per month for the Unlimited Screens offering, you get exactly what it says, allowing you to pass the service around.
+If you pay $15 per month for the Unlimited Screens offering, you get exactly what it says, letting you pass the service around.

 If you opt to pay for both the Enhanced Cloud DVR and Unlimited Screens, you get a $10 discount, bringing the total price to $20 per month.